What is a Code of Conduct?

 Verify state and national child abuse registry checks.
 Ensure the information provided by background checks is correct and up to date.
 Use these registries to verify staff and volunteers at least annually.

 Check professional credentials and disciplinary records to ensure the suitability of candidates to work with children.
 Examine past training, academic, and employment records to ensure the candidate’s suitability for working with children.
-Confirm the candidate has appropriate experience for the specific position they are applying for.
+Confirm the candidate has appropriate experience and qualifications for the specific position they are applying for.

 Review driving records and ensure adequate licensure if the position includes the responsibility to transport children.
 For positions including transporting children, check the candidate’s driving qualifications and records to verify safe transportation.
 If the position requires the candidate to operate a vehicle with specific licensure, ensure they have the correct qualifications during the screening process.